scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 The only branch of economics in which anything similar has happened is representative agent (RA) macroeconomics, which (to some degree) has standardized on the use of the DYNARE toolkit for solving representative agent dynamic stochastic general equilibrium models.

-Our aim is to provide a high quality set of tools and standards whose existence will help bring the rest of economics out of the (comparative) wilderness.
+Our aim is to provide a high quality set of computational economic tools and standards whose existence will help bring the rest of economics out of the (comparative) wilderness.
 Part of the reason we are confident our goal is feasible is that the tools now available – Python, GitHub, and Jupyter notebooks among them – have finally reached a stage of maturity that can handle the communication of almost any message an economist might want